tiziano1234519/Discord-nuker/README.md

 - fill in youre bot token into the config.js file
 - open cmd and go to the folder where the files are installed and type "npm install discord.js"
 - to start the bot double click on the batch file

+- or just open installer.exe and it happens automaticaly (you still need to install node.js and fill in youre token)